-Junkyard Dog would from there move on to NWA World Championship Wrestling, making his debut on December 7, 1988.
-He had a main event run with the company, defeated a young Undertaker (then known as "Mean Mark Callous") in just 39 seconds.
+Junkyard Dog would, from there, move on to NWA World Championship Wrestling, making his debut on December 7, 1988.
+He had a main event run with the company, defeating a young Undertaker (then known as "Mean Mark Callous") in just 39 seconds.

-Ted DiBiase, who was one of Junkyard Dog’s dearest friends in real-life, opened up in the book The Pro Wrestling Hall of Fame: Heroes and Icons.
+Ted DiBiase, who was one of Junkyard Dog’s dearest friends in real life, opened up in the book, The Pro Wrestling Hall of Fame: Heroes and Icons.

 "My memories of JYD down here were great.
 It was a time Mid-South wrestling was flourishing.
 He was the black babyface, and I was the white babyface.
 We were the ‘salt and pepper’ team.

 "What a lot of people didn’t know was JYD was one of my best friends.
-He was best man at my wedding.
+He was the best man at my wedding.
 We drove up and down the road a lot together.

 "Wrestling is an art form.
-It is ‘sports entertainment’ for sure, but to be really good at what we do you have to be both an athlete and an entertainer.
+It is ‘sports entertainment’ for sure, but to be really good at what we do, you have to be both an athlete and an entertainer.
 And actually, if you’re going to be lacking in one, then be more of an entertainer and less of an athlete.

 "He had charisma coming out of his ears.

 "He became a phenomenon here in the deep south.
 He appealed to everybody… he appealed to black people, he appealed to white people.
-At one time there was a survey done in New Orleans, and JYD was picked as the famous person people would most like to meet.
+At one time, there was a survey done in New Orleans, and JYD was picked as the famous person people would most like to meet.
 He was that hot.

 "I used to tease him because, you know, his matches were never very long… I’d go out there for 20, 30, sometimes 40 minutes and he’d go out there, howl and shake his rear and get in the ring and 10 minutes later it’s over.

 "I said, ‘Man…you’re wrestling for 10 minutes and making all the money – something’s gotta give here!’
 (Laughs)

-"Jokingly I said, ‘I guess the only way for me to get in that pool is to wrestle YOU…’
+"Jokingly, I said, ‘I guess the only way for me to get in that pool is to wrestle YOU…’

 "So when I turned on ‘Dog and became a villain, nobody could believe it – ‘Oh my gosh, he turned on his best friend!’